ben-albon/PHP-MySQL-Session-Handler/README.txt

 Installation
 ----------------------------
-First you need to create a table in your database:
+Create the the session table in your database:

 CREATE TABLE session (
     session_id varchar(255) NOT NULL,